42triangles/ms-offcrypto-writer/README.md

 ## How to use
 Use the `Ecma376AgileWriter` wrapper around a `File` or `Cursor` (or whatever writer you're using) for other crates such as [`simple-xlsx-writer`](https://crates.io/crates/simple-xlsx-writer).

+It does, as of version 1.0.6, make sure that no unencrypted data ever hits the underlying writer, so this can be used even for "untrusted" writers (such as a physical file).

 ## If you find security flaws
 If you find any security flaws beyond the lack of zeroing out data structures, please send me an email at 42triangles@tutanota.com.
 I will *try* to answer within two days.